oracle/weblogic-kubernetes-operator/site/domains.md

 ### Creating and managing WebLogic domains

 In this version of the operator, a WebLogic domain can be located either in a persistent volume (PV) or in a Docker image.
 For examples of each, see the [WebLogic operator samples](../kubernetes/samples/README.md).

+If you wish to create your own Docker images, for example to choose a specific set of patches, or to create a domain with a specific configuration and/or applications deployed, then you can create the domain custom resource manually to deploy your domain.
+This process is documented in [this sample](../kubernetes/samples/scripts/create-weblogic-domain/manually-create-domain/README.md).

 ### Modifying domain configurations